Update: ‘Subaru Solterra STI Concept’ section added.

 The Solterra could be a game-changer for Subaru, allowing it to revamp the brand image with higher quality and more advanced technologies not offered on existing models.
 Subaru has announced that it will focus on U.S. customers and prioritize improving quality, both of which should lead to the Solterra receiving special attention during development.

-Subaru plans to offer vehicles with new hybrid and pure electric powertrain technologies in North America before other regions, so it may launch the Solterra in the U.S. market first.
+Subaru plans to offer vehicles with new hybrid and pure electric powertrain technologies in North America before other regions.
 The company will continue rolling out new vehicles designed for U.S. customers from the very outset.
-These models, possibly including the Solterra, will come with Advanced Driver Assist Systems for safety, connected car technology, and AI-enabled technologies, as per its recent announcement.
+These models, possibly including the Solterra, will come with Advanced Driver Assist Systems for safety, connected car technology, and AI-enabled technologies, as per an official announcement in 2021.

 On June 24, 2021, Subaru released its annual Corporate Impact Report for the U.S. It reiterated its commitment to creating a carbon-free society in the report and said that it is working to increase EVs and hybrid vehicles in its global sales to form at least 40% by 2030.
 In the coming years, it plans electrification across the line-up.
 By 2050, the company wants to reduce average CO2 emissions by at least 90%, compared to 2010.
 The Japanese automaker sold nearly 6,000 plug-in hybrid electric vehicles in the United States by the end of 2020.